TREVOR MATTEA

 PicturePhoto from De Anza College

-As part of this field trip, students attended a production of "Earth, Sun, & Moon" and a docent-led discussion about the solar system before describing misconceptions about the three celestial bodies before writing a constellation story.
+As part of this field trip, students attended a production of Earth, Sun, & Moon and participated in a docent-led discussion about the solar system.
+They then described common misconceptions about these three celestial bodies and wrote their own constellation stories.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Earth Sciences: